francescobarbarulo/kubernetes-starter-pack/guides/lab01.md

     sed -i 's/No items yet!
 Add one above!/You have no todo items yet!
 Add one above!/' src/static/js/app.js
     ```

-2. Build the updated version of the image using `docker build` command you used previosuly.
+2. Build the updated version of the image with the `v2` tag using `docker build` command you used previosuly.

     ```sh
-    docker build -t getting-started .
+    docker build -t getting-started:v2 .
     ```

 3. Start a new container using the new image.

     ```sh
-    docker run -d -p 8080:3000 getting-started
+    docker run -d -p 8080:3000 getting-started:v2
     ```

     You probably saw an error like this (the IDs will be different):